Divishasingh/Time-Series-Project-Using-ML-/README.md

 Among all models, Random Forest achieved the lowest MAE and RMSE values, making it the best-performing model overall.
 XGBoost achieved the lowest MAPE, while SARIMA was the strongest statistical model.

 Overall, this project demonstrates the effectiveness of combining classical statistical forecasting techniques with machine learning methods for retail sales prediction.
 The results show that incorporating seasonality, historical sales behavior, and engineered features can significantly improve forecasting accuracy and support better business decision-making.

+The consistency between decomposition results, ADF testing, ACF/PACF analysis, and model evaluation demonstrates the importance of combining statistical inference with machine learning techniques in forecasting applications.

 ## Future Scope

 This project can be further improved by: